Which Side Are You On? is a great song about class struggle.

 It is worth remembering that common folk like us were rebelling for centuries before we ever had a vote, never mind a party to vote for.
 We have broken serfdom, overthrown a king, built trade unions, won an eight hour day and extracted reforms and concessions from governments, Tory and Labour alike.
 We broke the poll tax and saw off Thatcher, despite the Labour Party, not because of it.

 While class society continues, no victory is permanent.
 But no defeat is either.
 It’s still all to play for.
 On Saturday Labour MP Richard Burgon and lifelong Marxist and revolutionary, John Rees shared a platform.
 They were not there to argue over revolution or reform.
 They shared a common purpose to free Julian Assange.
-There will always be things to debate and spaces like this to host our discussions.
-Just so long as we remember that we do this to prepare ourselves.
-So when Capital poses the question, “Which Side Are You On?”, we stand and we answer together.
+There will always be things to debate and spaces like Critical Mass to host our discussions.
+Just so long as we remember that we do this to prepare ourselves, so that whenever Capital poses the question, “Which Side Are You On?”, we stand and we answer together.

 Life long socialist.
 Now retired, I have been an office junior, a bookseller, a docker and a teacher.
 I write a lot and read a lot more.
 Committed member of the Society of Authors, English PEN and the National Education Union.
 Uncommitted member of the Labour Party.
 Will they expel me before my direct debit expires?